Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

 - Previous applicants

 If you previously applied and were denied admission to Boston University, or if you were offered and declined admission to the College of General Studies, you may reapply only after completing one full academic year of coursework elsewhere.

 Application fee and materials

-Your $80 nonrefundable application fee can be paid by credit card when you submit the Common Application and supplement online.
+Your $80 nonrefundable application fee can be paid by credit card when you submit the Common Application.

 Please note that all materials and documents submitted as part of an application for admission become the property of Boston University and cannot be returned.

 Additional Supporting Credentials

 Freshman applicants must submit all of the following credentials to Boston University.
 Your teachers and guidance counselors can do this in the manner that is most convenient: